stonyyi/cine-io/development/heroku_documentation.md

 -----> Adding cine to sharp-mountain-4005... done, v18 (free)
 ```

-Once cine.io has been added a `CINE_IO_PUBLIC_KEY` and a `CINE_IO_SECRET_KEY` setting will be available in the app configuration and will contain the public and secret keys necessary to create and play live streams.
-This can be confirmed using the `heroku config:get` command.
+Once cine.io has been added, the `CINE_IO_PUBLIC_KEY` and `CINE_IO_SECRET_KEY` setting will be available in the app configuration and will contain the public and secret keys necessary to create, publish, and play back live streams.
+This can be confirmed using the `heroku config:get` command:

 ```term
 $ heroku config:get CINE_IO_PUBLIC_KEY